 No fees shall be charged for public land plats submitted by a governmental department of the city, plats submitted by any school board or plats of property reserving or dedicating land to the city provided no other subdivision of land is shown thereon.

 Section 2.
-MODIFICATIONS.
+MODIFICATIONS (VARIANCES).

 In the event that it can be demonstrated to the satisfaction of the City Council that strict compliance with the requirements established by the ordinance would result in extraordinary hardship to the subdivider or owner of the property by imposing unreasonable restrictions on development of a tract of land because of unusual topography or other conditions not created by the subdivider, the Planning Commission may recommend and the City Council may vary, modify or waive the requirements so that substantial justice may be done and the public interest served and protected.